ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 The license name does not apply to VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
 {: note}

-Specify a unique name for this license.
+Specify a name for this license.
 The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud}} account.

 ### License notes
 {: #caveonix_ordering-config-license-notes}